cyberleyal/evil-email/README.md

 ## Requirements
 - Python 3.10+
-- An API key for your OpenAI-compatible proxy (defaults to `https://api.gpt.ge/v1/`) if you want LLM-powered scoring.
+- An API key for your OpenAI-compatible proxy (defaults to `https://api.gpt.ge/v1/`) **or** an official OpenAI API key if you want LLM-powered scoring.

 Install dependencies:
 ```bash